All Episodes

 We're going to name this guy person of the year, absolutely, if this is what you want to happen to America.

-And then after saying he deserves to be our guy of the year because he got elected, even though the unemployment rate was higher than it is anybody's head to face in 70 years.
+And then, after saying he deserves to be our guy of the year because he got elected, even though the unemployment rate was higher than anybody's had to face in 70 years, how about the unemployment rate that he is responsible for, first Democrat to win two consecutive terms,

-A new cultural America that he is now the symbol of.
+and he's the beneficiary and the author of a new kind of America, a new demographic, a new cultural America that he is now the symbol of.

-Low information voters is what he's talking about.
+Low-information voters is what he's talking about.

-They were all excited at Time Magazine that Obama came along and found a way to get the ignorant involved in politics.
+They were all excited at Time magazine that Obama came along and found a way to get the ignorant involved in politics.

 Obama came along and found a way to get the ignorant to vote Democrat.

-But Stengel was asked by Charlie Rose about Obama being person of the year.
+Stengel was asked by Charlie Rose about Obama being person of the year.

 And Stengel said they like Obama because they sense something about him that he's not really a part of it.

-Yeah, they like Obama because they sense something about him that he's not really a part of it.
+Limbautherum, Richard Stingle, actually said to Charlie Rose, yeah, they like Obama because they sense something about him that he's not really a part of it.

 He's not a part of what's going on.